Revolved Head-to-Knee Pose: The Complete Guide

 Sit in a chair with your knees hip-distance apart and your feet beneath your knees at the same distance.
 Keep your thighs parallel to the ground.
-If you are taller, you may need to sit on folded blankets.
-If you are shorter, you may need to put folded blankets or blocks under your feet.
+Bend your right knee and bring the bottom of it to your inner left thigh.

-Rest your right hand on your thigh and reach your left arm up and overhead to your right side.
+Rest your left forearm or hand on your thigh and reach your right arm up and overhead to your left side.
 If it doesn’t cause strain in your neck, look up.Section divider